MySmile/sfchat/docs/source/REST API/Resources/Standard response.rst

       - String
       - response message

-Response code is: 202 if Okey or other errors code otherwise.
+Response code is 202 if Ok or error code otherwise.

 Example: ::